45 Vanderbilt Law Review 593 (1992) (with Philip P. Frickey)

 Date of Authorship for this Version

 Eskridge, William N. Jr. and Frickey, Philip P., "Quasi-Constitutional Law: Clear Statement Rules as Constitutional Lawmaking" (1992).
 Faculty Scholarship Series.
-Paper 3838.
+3838.